Feral Cat Project Leadership

 During her 5 years at SHS, Jennifer pursued additional training in high volume/high quality spay and neuter surgical techniques enabling her to alter as many cats as possible to help reduce the homeless pet population.
 Her interest and dedication to community cat care and TNR emerged from her close interactions with local caregivers and owners needing resources for the cats in their care.
 Since coming to FCSNP as the lead veterinarian in October 2015, Dr. Buchanan has embraced the philosophy of high quality TNR and hopes to continue learning and teaching through our mentorship program.

-Outside of the hospital, Dr. Buchanan enjoys raising her two small children on her hobby farm and hopes to learn how to brew her own beer in 2016.
+Outside of the hospital, Dr. Buchanan enjoys raising her two small children on her hobby farm and hopes to learn how to brew her own beer (someday.)
 Her hobbies include hiking, bicycling, reading, writing and martial arts.
-She is also working on her application for the Masters degree program in Shelter Medicine through the University of Florida.
+She is also working on her Masters degree program in Shelter Medicine through the University of Florida.